karenxiong/ourspace-backend/README.md

 This is the backend server to run [OurSpace Web App](https://github.com/karenxiong/ourspace).
 Once you have successfully installed this backend server, please follow [OurSpace Web App's](https://github.com/karenxiong/ourspace) instructions on how to install the client side.

+## Project requirements
+To run OurSpace's backend server, you must have `node v18.14.2` installed.

+You must also have [MySQL](https://dev.mysql.com/downloads/mysql/) and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) installed to access, migrate, and seed the database for OurSpace.

 ## Project setup

 Use `npm` to install the project dependencies: